terrimporter/rbcLdiatomClassifier/README.md

 If you use this rbcL diatom reference set in a publication, please link to this page in your methods section and cite the diatom barcode database:

 Rimet, F., Chaumeil, P., Keck, F., Kermarrec, L., Vasselon, V., Kahlert, M., Franc, A., Bouchez, A. 2016.
-R-Syst::diatom: an open-access and curated barcode database for diatoms and fr3eshwater monitoring.
+R-Syst::diatom: an open-access and curated barcode database for diatoms and freshwater monitoring.
 Database: baw016.

 If you use this reference set with the RDP classifier please also cite: